 The Australian Training Awards has six awards that are only available by direct entry.
 These include:

-Nominations for the Direct Entry award categories are now open.
-Nominations will close 31 May 2016.
+Nominations for the Direct Entry award categories for the 2016 Australian Training Awards are now closed.

 The Australian Training Awards website includes an inspirational collection of stories of best practice in Australian training.